debrouwere/espy/README.md

 For example, the [Jekyll](https://github.com/mojombo/jekyll) blog engine will automatically make all your blog posts and other metadata available to your blog its templates under `page`, `post` and `content`.
 And [Middleman](http://middlemanapp.com), a static site generator, looks for YAML data in a `/data` subdirectory and passes that on to templates.

 Espy helps you implement similar functionality in your own applications.

+## Status

+Espy is **no longer actively maintained**.

+For generating templates using context data, try out the [Render](https://github.com/stdbrouw/render) command-line utility instead.
+Together with the [Serve](https://github.com/stdbrouw/serve) live reloading server it makes for a great prototyping environment.

+If you're interested in a tool that can help you parse YAML multidocs (combinations of YAML frontmatter and Markdown content), check out my take on what a proper multidoc parser looks like: [yaml2json](https://github.com/stdbrouw/yaml2json).
+Together with [Render](https://github.com/stdbrouw/render), you've got yourself a full-blown static site generator.

+Another option for quick prototyping using context data is [Middleman](http://middlemanapp.com/guides/local-yaml-data), which was an inspiration in creating Espy.

+## Example

 Here's an example, using [Tilt.js](https://github.com/stdbrouw/tilt.js) to render the templates:

     /* data/homepage.json */
     {